If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 Use This Description to Get More Sales on Redbubble

-At the beginning of this article, I have promised to show you the description I’m currently using for all my designs.
-Feel free, copy it and use it to get more exposure and rank better with your design.
+At the beginning of this article, I promised to show you the description I’m currently using for all my designs.
+Feel free, to copy it and use it to get more exposure and rank better with your design.

 Product Title.
 (Adjective) design perfect for (Adjective noun) who loves (Niche).
 Grab this design as an (Adjective Seasonal/Holiday) for your (friend, relative) who also loves (Product Title).
 The design is also great for an (Event).